 26/03/21 we had a session on our exhibition proposals, see initial notes from session below.

 In relation to this module we have to create some installations or drawings/collages.
-I was really interesting in creating both drawings and mini maquette, to get hands on.
-Mike Kelley’s exploration of maquette’s pushed me to create one as it’s more than unlikely I will be able to create a cinema installation room due to COVID.
+I was really interested in creating both drawings, maquette and actual installations.
+Mike Kelley’s exploration of maquettes pushed me to create one as it’s more than unlikely I will be able to create a cinema installation room due to COVID.
 Kelley’s miniature Centre Pompidou is so detailed/life like you can really envision it, see below.

-In this session we had to bounce ideas/envision how we would create our installations if possible or represent them.
+In this session we bounced ideas/envision how we would create our installations if possible or represent them.
 I aim to continue the exploration of mirrors, projections, cellophane, photography and film.
 As discussed with Catinca, small spaces and diverted eyes/gaze would be exciting in regards to the space as well as how to look/approach the art.
 The two initial ideas were:

 - A small box with holes which would contain the projection – kneel down to look, it interacts ideals of the gazers’ gaze.
 See digital drawing below.